MarcoMinozzo/MySQL_Solutions/lack_of_indexes.md

 - **Query Cache**: Monitor the **query cache** to see if repeated queries are being cached, as this can alleviate the need for indexing in some cases.

----

-### Conclusion:
-Addressing the **lack of indexes** is crucial for maintaining optimal database performance.
-By following this structured process—detecting missing indexes, analyzing query performance, preventing future issues through proactive indexing, and remediating existing problems—you can ensure that your MySQL database operates efficiently and avoids performance bottlenecks caused by full table scans.

----

 This process will help you systematically address the issue of missing indexes in your MySQL database, improving both the efficiency of your queries and the overall performance of your system.